ebotdabest/LangR/README.md

   "index.buttons.third": "Sono il terzo pulsante"
 }
 ```
-however we need to make sure key's stay consistent.
+however we need to make sure the keys stay consistent.

 # Full html example
 Example use in html: